Sets the NVRAM image of certain imps at blessing

 String — a hash of the NVRAM image

 This method writes a WiFi controller settings page, provided as a string, into the device’s non-volatile storage.
-In the case of the imp004m, it can also be used to apply Bluetooth settings, as Bluetooth and WiFi share a common (integrated) antenna on this module.
+In the case of the imp004m and imp006, it can also be used to apply Bluetooth settings, as Bluetooth and WiFi share a common (integrated) antenna on this module.

 This is a process which can only take place within the factory environment when the target device is being blessed for shipment and sale.
 Indeed, the method should only be called from factory firmware: it will generate a Squirrel error if it is used on a device running any other firmware.

 Determining the correct settings for this call will be part of the process by which the manufacturer tunes the device and gains formal wireless approval.
-If you require assistance determining the correct settings for your application and its hardware, please contact Electric Imp Support.
+If you require assistance determining the correct settings for your application and its hardware, please visit Electric Imp Customer Support.

 WiFi is disabled by passing the string